 DAC reports grants from the National Health and Medical Research Council (NHMRC, Australia) outside the submitted work and has received educational grants paid to her institution from Boehringer Ingelheim, Shire, Medtronic and Amgen unrelated to this project.
-DAC is the Data Custodian for the Australian Stroke Clinical Registry (AuSCR); NAL reports grants from NHMRC, Australia, outside the submitted work and is Chair of the Management Committee of the AuSCR; MFK reports grants from NHMRC outside the submitted work and is a member of the AuSCR Management Committee; AGT reports grants from NHMRC, Australia, outside the submitted work and is a member of the AuSCR Management Committee; MRC, during the conduct of the study.
-VT reports grants from Boehringer Ingelheim, personal fees from Prizer/BMS, personal fees from Medtronic, personal fees from Bayer, personal fees from Amgen and personal fees from Allergan, outside the submitted work.
+DAC is the Data Custodian for the Australian Stroke Clinical Registry (AuSCR); NAL reports grants from NHMRC, Australia, outside the submitted work and is Chair of the Management Committee of the AuSCR; MFK reports grants from NHMRC outside the submitted work and is a member of the AuSCR Management Committee; AGT reports grants from NHMRC, Australia, outside the submitted work and is a member of the AuSCR Steering Committee.
+MLH reports grants from the NHMRC, during the conduct of the study.
+VT reports personal fees from Boehringer Ingelheim, personal fees from Pfizer/BMS, personal fees from Medtronic, personal fees from Bayer, personal fees from Amgen and personal fees from Allergan, outside the submitted work.